The SEARCH FOR ACHIEVABLE Solutions

 Hobsons Bay Council asked the state government to extend Grieve Parade northward to Market Road and the Tottenham industrial precinct and upgrade it to a preferred truck route, and also provide new freeway access ramps at Doherty’s Road and Grieve Parade.

-Maribyrnong Council’s preference is for an extension of Paramount Road southward to the freeway.
+Maribyrnong Council’s preference was for an extension of Paramount Road southward to the freeway.
 In July 2019 the council formally resolved not only to request the State Government to fund the design and development of a viable north-south freight connection away from residential areas, but also to introduce truck curfews on Williamstown Road immediately, followed by a permanent truck ban once the tunnel opens.

 Both proposals are sensible and reasonable: restrict high-polluting freight traffic to industrial areas and the freeway network.
 Keep them away from residential areas.